FTCLib/FTCLib/readme.md

     defaultConfig {
         applicationId 'com.qualcomm.ftcrobotcontroller'
         minSdkVersion 24
-        targetSdkVersion 26
+        targetSdkVersion 28

         multiDexEnabled true
     }
 ```

-## Legality for competition use

-FTCLib is currently in full version 1.0.0.
-Our library is cloned from [OpenRC-Turbo](https://github.com/OpenFTC/OpenRC-Turbo).
-Please take a look at the upstream for information regarding legal use, variants, and stock.

 ## Contributing

 Since this is a community-driven, open source library, we are constantly looking for more content.
 If you feel there is something missing from our library, feel free to contribute!
-If you want to contribute to the project, be sure to read the [CONTRIBUTING.md](https://github.com/FTCLib/FTCLib/blob/dev/CONTRIBUTING.md).
+If you want to contribute to the project, be sure to read the [CONTRIBUTING.md](.github/CONTRIBUTING.md).

 Please make sure to contact us if you have any other questions.